Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Results and Discussion

 The evolution of the average double occupancy $\bar d=\frac{M}{N_{e}^2}\sum_i \langle n_{i\uparrow}n_{i\downarrow}\rangle$ and local moment $\bar m=\frac{4}{N_e}\sum_i \langle(n_{i\uparrow}-n_{i\downarrow})^2\rangle$, with $U$ is shown in Fig.~\ref{fig:dbclcmshm}.
 Both clusters exhibit a rapid suppression of $\bar d$ and a corresponding growth of $\bar m$, signaling the crossover from itinerant to localized behavior.
 Quantitatively, $\bar d$ drops by almost an order of magnitude between $U=0$ and $U=10$, while $\bar m$ approaches its saturation value, indicating fully formed local spins.
-In the weak to intermediate coupling regime $0<U<7$, the $3\times 4$ cylindrical cluster exhibits a slightly enhanced $\bar{m}$ compared to the $4\times 4$ cylindrical cluster.
+In the weak to intermediate coupling regime $0<U<7$, the $3\times 4$ cluster exhibits a slightly enhanced $\bar{m}$ as compared to the $4\times 4$ cluster.
 For $U>7$, both clusters display identical behavior with nearly the same saturated value of $\bar{m}$.
-These trends indicate that, in the strong-coupling regime, the system develops an enhanced magnetic correlation volume accompanied by pronounced quasi-AFM fluctuations.
+These trends indicate that, with increasing $U$, the system develops robust antiferromagnetic spin correlations as reflected in the growth of the local moment $\bar{m}$ accompanied by the suppression of charge fluctuations as evident from decreasing double occupancy $\bar{d}$.